Trump eyes public-private partnerships as future of infrastructure projects

 Throughout his campaign, President Donald Trump promised to pour $1 trillion into rebuilding the nation’s infrastructure.
 Now, for the first time, the White House has put into writing an outline of the president’s infrastructure plan.

 The president’s budget proposal sets aside $200 billion in federal funding for direct infrastructure spending over the next 10 years and vows to meet Trump’s stated goal by incentivizing private development and proceeding with projects the prior administration rejected, such as the Keystone XL pipeline.
 The administration is also drafting plans to incentivize states and cities into selling their assets to private firms (through federally funded bonuses to the states and cities that do so) and then funneling the proceeds of the sales into other infrastructure projects.
-The administration admits that the infrastructure plan relies heavily on what it calls “self-help.”
+The administration admits that the infrastructure plan relies heavily on what it calls “self-help.”"Great rebuilding of America"

 In a June 7, 2017 speech in Cincinnati, Trump said that businesses “are ready to invest in creating jobs, but we’ve been waiting for a responsible partner in federal government.”
 Trump called on Democrats and Republicans to join together “in the great rebuilding of America.”